JCV vs. CITY OF RANSON (REZONING CASE) Summary — On...

 This summer the JCC held workshops and a hearing where every person that spoke, including JCV, supported solar energy, but not all supported the permitted use.
 On October 1, 2020 the JCC approved the zoning amendment.
 Early in November, Wild Hill Solar, LLC applied for a solar siting certificate with the Public Service Commission (PSC).
 The advertisement for Wild Hill was printed on November 18, two days after the revised zoning ordinance was supposed to have gone into effect.
-Without “substantial protest,” as described by the PSC, the application would be approvable on December 18.

 However, on November 12 a group of citizens filed suit against the JCC’s passing of the zoning amendment and received a temporary restraining order (TRO) against the amendment.
-The TRO was extended until a continuation hearing that held by Circuit Court Judge, The Honorable Debra McLaughlin on December 15.
+The TRO was extended until a continuation hearing that was held by Circuit Court Judge, The Honorable Debra McLaughlin on December 15.